anskarl/LoMRF/doc/0_quick_start.md

 ### Domain-independent axioms (expressed in First-Order Logic)

 First of all we have to express the Event Calculus core axioms that are domain-independent.
-That axioms are not express knowledge specific for our running example, but express the conditions under which a fluent value changes or persists.
+That axioms does not express knowledge specific for our running example, but they express the conditions under which a fluent value changes or persists.

 ```lang-none
 InitiatedAt(f, t) => HoldsAt(f, t++).